Here, we list things to add up in your budget. Then you can see if you're on track or if you need to cut down on anything.

 However, students aged 16-18 don't have to pay, and once you hit 19 you might be eligible to apply to the NHS Low Income Scheme.
 If your application is accepted, you can get free prescriptions.
 The same process applies for dental treatment and sight tests.

 3. Shop smart

-It is worth getting an NUS card to get discounts both on the high street and online.
+It is worth getting an NUS card (now called a Totum card) to get discounts both on the high street and online.

 4. Save on travel